imantaghaddosinejad/ComputationalEcon/ks1998_endoglab_frisch_rtm/README.md

 Contains MATLAB code to globally solve Krusell and Smith (1998) with endogenous labour supply.
 The model is solved using the Repeated Transition Method (RTM) developed by Lee (2025).
 My extension is computational: I parallelize the backward solution step along the transition path to improve runtime performance.

 ### Directory Guide
 ./Main - Main matlab scripts to solve model.
 ./Main/ks1998endoglabfrisch_ss.m - Script to solve for steady-state.
-./Main/ks1998endoglabfrisch_bc.m - Script to globally solve dynamic model using parralelizaiton.
+./Main/ks1998endoglabfrisch_bc.m - Script to globally solve dynamic model using parallelization.
 ./Main/ks1998endoglabfrisch_sequential_bc.m - Script to globally solve dynamic model using sequential approach.
 ./Functions - Auxiliary functions used in across main scripts.
 ./Solutions - All relevant solutions as matlab data files.